-Introduction - classification - interrelationship among monosaccharides, oxidation - effect of alkali, periodic acid oxidation - osazone formation, epimers - mutarotation and its mechanism - cyclic structure -pyranose and furanose forms - determination of ring size, haworth projection formula, configuration and conformational analysis of monosaccharides-epimerisation - lengthening of carbon chain in aldoses - Killiyani-Fischer synthesis of aldoses-
+Nomenclature and structure of carbohydrates; interrelationship among monosaccharides; mutarotation and its mechanism - cyclic structure -pyranose and furanose forms - determination of ring size, haworth projection formula, configuration and conformational analysis of monosaccharides- Fischer determination of the structure of D-glucose; lengthening of carbon chain in aldoses - Killiyani-Fischer synthesis of aldoses; Shortening of carbon chains in aldoses: Ruff degradation.

-Ruff degradation.
-Interconversion of aldoses and ketoses and vice versa, interconversion of aldoses to their epimers - introduction to simple disaccharides (Maltose and Sucrose only).
+Reactions of carbohydrates: Epimerization in base; Reduction; oxidation; osazone formation; ether and ester formation.
+Interconversion of aldoses and ketoses and vice versa, interconversion of aldoses to their epimers.